 Are you interested in the Clinic Leadership Institute?
 Sign up for updates to learn more.

-Our leadership training programs incorporate a suite of programmatic elements including highly interactive in-person seminars, assessment tools, executive coaching, projects and strong personal networks.
+Our healthcare leadership program incorporates a suite of programmatic elements including highly interactive in-person seminars, assessment tools, executive coaching, projects and strong personal networks.
 At its core, leadership development is the process of individual discovery and transformation — our programs accelerate that process.

-The CLI Emerging Leaders Program works to accelerate leadership for supervisors or managers at clinics in California.
-They must be recognized by others as a leader and demonstrate a long-term commitment and passion to serve the health care safety net.
+The healthcare leadership program works to accelerate leadership for supervisors or managers at clinics in California.
+They must be recognized by others as health leaders and demonstrate a long-term commitment and passion to serve the health care safety net.

 Stories from CLI Fellows: